Manuel-Marquez1/reading-notes/README.md

 In 2020, I attended college in Seattle as an international student and heard about the world of coding bootcamps.
 As I grew in my career, it became obvious that I was going to need more technical skills.

-In 2021, I moved back to my home country, changed my major to data science and tried to gain as many technical skills as I could.
+In 2021, I moved back to my home country, changed my major to data science, and tried to gain as many technical skills as I could.
 Nowadays, I'm an executive at a couple of nonprofits and work as a consultant.

 My dream is to create the very first nonprofit coding school in Mexico and serve the people of my country by providing free CS education.

 Here is a list of my favorite sandwiches...

-+ The philly
++ The Philly
-+ The cucumber sandwish with cream cheese (originally from the UK)
++ The cucumber sandwich with cream cheese (originally from the UK)
 + The BLT

 # Growth mindset in my own words